-FAQs about the water bottle bylaw which takes effect May 1, 2019
+FAQs about the water bottle bylaw which is now in effect as of May 1, 2019

 Who initiated this water bottle bylaw?